dionys93/ety-dictionary/data-text/inglisce/etymology/comparisons/v/vanquish-victor.md

 The paradigms are `convicte`, `convics`, `convicted`, `convicting`, and `evicte`, `evics`, `evicted`, `evicting`.

-**`Convics` writes a cluster English spells and does not say.** The sequence /kts/ is regularly reduced to /ks/ in ordinary speech, so *convicts* and *evicts* are /ˈkɑnvɪks/ and /ɪˈvɪks/.
+**`Convics` writes a cluster English spells and commonly does not say.** The sequence /kts/ simplifies to /ks/ in ordinary speech, so *convicts* and *evicts* are usually /ˈkɑnvɪks/ and /ɪˈvɪks/.
 The spelling follows the mouth rather than the morphology.

 ### The doubled *c*